How My Social Circle Changed When I Decided to Retire Early

 A couple in their late 30s retired to travel.
 They lost touch with 90% of their home-base friends within a year.
 They pivoted to "Slowmadism," staying in one city for 3 months using TrustedHousesitters.
 This allowed them to join local gyms and language classes.
 Result: They built a "global" social circle of 15+ close friends across 4 continents, maintaining contact via WhatsApp groups and annual meetups.

-Social Maintenance Checklist
+Social Maintenance

 Phase Action Item Frequency

-Pre-Retirement Audit your contact list: Who is a "work friend" vs. a "real friend"?
-Once
+Pre-Retirement Audit your contact list: Who is a "work friend" vs.

-Month 1-3 Join 3 local interest groups (sports, arts, or volunteering).
-Weekly
+Month 1-3 Join 3 local interest groups (sports, arts, or

-Month 3-6 Host a "Non-Work" dinner party with a strict no-office-talk rule.
-Monthly
+Month 3-6 Host a "Non-Work" dinner party with a strict

 Ongoing Maintain a "Third Place" (cafe, library, or club).
 3x Weekly

-Ongoing Reach out to one working friend to check in on their life.
-Weekly
+Ongoing Reach out to one working friend to check in

-Avoiding Common Social Traps
+Avoiding Social Traps

 The "Lending Trap" is a major risk.
 When friends know you are "rich enough to retire early," some may view you as a personal bank.
 Avoid disclosing your exact net worth or using tools like Personal Capital (now Empower) in front of others.
 Keep your financial success private to keep your friendships authentic.